 "One of the things I want to understand is why drugs of abuse can produce really rewarding memories when they're actually neurotoxins," said Kaun, who is affiliated with Brown's Carney Institute for Brain Science.
 "All drugs of abuse -- alcohol, opiates, cocaine, methamphetamine -- have adverse side effects.
 They make people nauseous or they give people hangovers, so why do we find them so rewarding?
 Why do we remember the good things about them and not the bad?
 My team is trying to understand on a molecular level what drugs of abuse are doing to memories and why they're causing cravings."

 Once researchers understand what molecules are changing when cravings are formed, then they can figure out how to help recovering alcoholics and addicts by perhaps decreasing how long the craving memories last, or how intense they are, Kaun said.

 One of the proteins responsible for the flies' preference for alcohol is Notch, the researchers found.
-Notch is the first "domino" in a signaling pathway involved in embryo development, brain development, and adult brain function in humans and all other animals.
-Molecular signaling pathways are not unlike a cascade of dominos -- when the first domino falls (in this case, the biological molecule activates), it triggers more that trigger more and so on.
+"Notch" is the first "domino" in a signalling pathway involved in embryo development, brain development, and adult brain function in humans and all other animals.
+Molecular signalling pathways are not unlike a cascade of dominos -- when the first domino falls (in this case, the biological molecule activates), it triggers more that trigger more and so on.

-One of the downstream dominos in the signaling pathway affected by alcohol is a gene called dopamine-2-like receptor, which makes a protein on neurons that recognize dopamine, the "feel-good" neurotransmitter.
+One of the downstream dominos in the signalling pathway affected by alcohol is a gene called a dopamine-2-like receptor, which makes a protein on neurons that recognize dopamine, the "feel-good" neurotransmitter.

 "The dopamine-2-like receptor is known to be involved in encoding whether a memory is pleasing or aversive," Petruccelli said.
 And alcohol hijacks this conserved memory pathway to form cravings.